CSSC’s Big Birthday

 We’re also hosting our biggest Active Wellbeing campaign ever, to start the year off with a bang.

 Throughout the last 100 years we’ve been passionate about looking after the civil service and improving the health and wellbeing of the public sector.
-Which is why, on 18 January we’re launching our third Active Wellbeing, which promises to be our best ever.
+Which is why, on 17 January we’re launching our fourth Active Wellbeing, which promises to be our best ever.

 “Develop new habits and form new permanent behaviours”

-For 30 days, we’re helping everyone to increase their mobility and to get involved in sports and activities, with a series of fun and engaging initiatives.
-In just four weeks we can help people develop new habits and form new permanent behaviours, so keeping active simply becomes part of their routine.
+For a week, we’re helping everyone to increase their mobility and to get involved in sports and activities, with a series of fun and engaging initiatives.
+We can help people develop new habits and form new permanent behaviours, so keeping active simply becomes part of their routine.

 We invite everyone to make a pledge to get involved.
 To share and celebrate their successes and milestones with their friends, families and colleagues.
 And get rewarded along the way, not just with prizes and collectable badges, but with a new, healthier outlook and ambitions.